7ep/r3z/README.md

 * Put Java on your PATH (see [JDK notes](#java-installation-notes))
 * Clone or [download](https://github.com/7ep/r3z/archive/master.zip) this repo.
  (if you download, unzip the file to a directory.)
-* On the command line in the top directory of this repo, run `gradlew jar` to build the jar file
+* On the command line in the top directory of this repo,
-* Run the application by running the jar: `java -jar build/libs/r3z.jar`
+    * run `gradlew test` to run all the tests (includes UI tests, you need Chrome)
+    * run `gradlew run` to run the server
 * Visit the application with your browser at http://localhost:8080/